DieterSteinhauser/project_documentation/docs/python/python_basics.rst

        f.write("Now it has four lines\n")

 .. tip:: I highly recommend csv and json modules for writing to those file types.
 The general structure of reading/writing
     is the same, with the benefit of nicely formatted code.
+Pandas is also a useful module as it can further automate file IO.

 .. seealso:: For more information on python inputs and outputs checkout
     `Python Documentation CH7: Input and Output. <https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files>`_